Opioids & Pregnancy

 Is it safe to suddenly quit taking opioids during pregnancy?

 No. Suddenly quitting or “going cold turkey” during pregnancy can cause severe issues for the expectant mother and the unborn baby.
 Quitting opioids suddenly may increase the risk of placental abruption, a serious condition in which the placenta separates from the uterine wall before birth.
-It can cause heavy bleeding that can be life threatening to the mother and lead to premature birth.
-It is important that the mother speak with her prenatal health care provider prior to stopping opioid use.
-If the expectant mother is addicted to opioids, she may be referred for Medicated Assisted Treatment.
+It can cause heavy bleeding that can be life threatening to the birthing person and lead to premature birth.
+It is important that the birthing person speak with their prenatal health care provider prior to stopping opioid use.
+If the birthing person is addicted to opioids, they may be referred for Medicated Assisted Treatment.
 Neonatal Abstinence Syndrome is easier to treat for babies whose moms get MAT during pregnancy.

 What is Neonatal Abstinence Syndrome (NAS)?